Going to AWS re:Invent 2024?

 Vendor lock-in Use of multicloud enforces another approach to specific solutions —, like serverless, for example.
 Every cloud has a different syntax and structure, and serverless services work slightly differently.
 This forces organizations to plan their adoption optimally to avoid vendor lock-in.
 Avoiding vendor lock-in may mean sacrificing the benefits of specific services.

-Security Decomposing workload and services between different versions may be seen as increasing compliance and governance.
+Security Decomposing workload and services between different versions may be seen as increasing compliance and cloud governance.
 This decomposition allows you to encapsulate different functions in different areas.
 For example, a workload from Google Cloud can be monitored by tools run on AWS.
 Multicloud gives more attack surfaces and increases security costs.
 Security is also more complex.

 Skills Using multicloud enables teams to learn more approaches, and technologies and use them daily.
 Multicloud requires more skills, which may require a bigger team or limit the proficiency of team members in specific tools.